turingschool/portfolios/students/1806-front/tim-garrity/template.md

 ### Projects

+#### SW-api Box

+* [GitHub URL](https://github.com/Salamandastron1/swapi-box.git)
+* [Original Assignment](http://frontend.turing.io/projects/swapi-box.html)

 SW-api Box was my first true introduction to the concept of altering state to reflect updated values on the page.
 My partner Ben and I struggled with the 'favoriting concept' initially but were able to eventually glean the value of simplicity in code and data storage.
 React-router, at the time, was essentially magic for both of us but nonetheless started us down the path to utilize this critical piece of technology.

-#### (Project Name)

-* [GitHub URL](https://github.com/Salamandastron1/swapi-box.git)
-* [Original Assignment](http://frontend.turing.io/projects/swapi-box.html)

 #### Evaluator: Will
 #### Students: Tim Garrity & Ben Hayek